openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-Either `proof` or `proofs` parameter MUST be present if the `proof_types_supported` parameter is present in the `credential_configurations_supported` parameter of the Issuer metadata for the requested Credential.
+Either the `proof` or `proofs` parameter MUST be present if the `proof_types_supported` parameter is present in the `credential_configurations_supported` parameter of the Issuer metadata for the requested Credential.

 Below is a non-normative example of a Credential Request for two Credential instances in an IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] format using a Credential instance identifier and key proof type `jwt`: